Search

 Cross-linking via process development

-For these reasons, methods to physically modify the collagen were developed such as dehydrothermal (DHT) treatment.
-When applied to porcine pericardial sourced collagen DHT treatment produces a membrane that exhibits high tensile strength, resistance to degradation with reduced inflammatory responses.
+For these reasons, methods to physically modify the collagen were developed, such as dehydrothermal (DHT) treatment.
+When applied to porcine pericardial-sourced collagen, DHT treatment produces a membrane that exhibits high tensile strength, resistance to degradation, and reduced inflammatory responses.
 One such material is T-Gen (also called Ossguide).
+Another similar material with longer functional performance is available under the name Ti-oss GUIDE.

 Polymer (synthetic) origin